Best Of15 min read

 Pros:

-• Perpetual license option — rare in 2026
+• Perpetual license option available (rare in 2026)

 Cons:

-• Interface feels dated compared to Figma or Canva
+• Interface feels dated against Figma or Canva

-• Smaller freelance community outside print and sign industries
+• Smaller freelance following outside print shops and sign makers

 7. Visme — Best for Presentations and Data Visualization